Skip to main content

 2. Get Client ID (no secret needed for PKCE).

 3. Initiate the flow, direct user to auth URL and handle callback.
+Example (using a web server for callback):

-from xdk.auth import OAuth2PKCE
+from xdk.oauth2_auth import OAuth2PKCEAuth

 from urllib.parse import urlparse